-Field Education Director or 8.
-If a determination is made to allow the student to repeat Assistant Director for Field field, the FED or Assistant Director of Field Education sends a letter within 10 academic days informing the Education student of the decision along with any recommendations.
+Field Education Director or Assistant Director for Field Education 8.
+If a determination is made to allow the student to repeat a field placement, the FED or Assistant Director of Field Education sends a letter within 10 academic days informing the student of the decision along with any recommendations.
 9. Members of the Field Team will make the decision about placement location based on their assessment of the student's professional development needs.
 While field personnel will attempt to replace a student right away, due to agency availability it may not be possible to restart field until the following semester.
-Field Education Director or 10.
-If student impairment is identified as a concern, Field Assistant Director for Field personnel will talk to the student about the impairment education; MSW Director policy option.
+Field Education Director or Assistant Director for Field education; MSW Director 10.
+If student impairment is identified as a concern, Field personnel will talk to the student about the impairment policy option.
 If the student states that they are willing to engage in the impairment process, Field personnel submits a written request for review to the SSW Impairment Committee.
 The student has the right to refuse the impairment process, voluntarily withdraw from the program, or opt for dismissal.
 The student notifies the MSW Director within 14 academic days from the date of email notification of their decision to participate in the impairment process.
 If the student does not contact the MSW Director with a decision after 14 days, and has not voluntarily withdrawn from the program, the MSW Director will dismiss the student from the program, notifying the student via email.
 MSW Program Director 12.
-If the student will not be given an opportunity to repeat field in an alternate setting, which then automatically results in dismissal, due to unethical, dangerous, or extremely inappropriate behavior, the MSW Director sends written notification of this determination to the student via email within 15 academic days.
+If the student will not be given an opportunity to repeat field in an alternate setting, which then automatically results in dismissal, the MSW Director sends written notification of this determination to the student via email within 10 academic days.
 The student can appeal their dismissal from the School of Social Work to the Associate Dean for Academic Affairs.
 The process for requesting reinstatement that is outlined in the Student Handbook is followed.
 Information about reinstatement can be found in the MSW Student Handbook.